ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

     Turtle t1 = new Turtle(world1);
     Turtle t2 = new Turtle(50, 100, world1);

+|CodingEx| **Coding Exercise:**

 Try changing the code below to create a World of 300x400.
 What arguments do you need to give the Turtle constructor to place the turtle in the top right corner?
 Experiment and find out.